emmanuelvelmo/EXIF-4-2-0-JPG-decoding-and-resizing-script/README.md

 <p align="left">
-  <strong>About Xiao Tu (tested on Android's Samsung smartphones JPG images)</strong>
+  <strong>About this script (tested on Android's Samsung smartphones JPG images)</strong>
   <br/>
-  Xiao Tu resizes multiple JPG files from a gallery folder (which has to be called "imagedir" on the Desktop) while maintaining the original orientation of the image (portrait or landscape).
-Xiao Tu automatically performs a centered crop to fit a 16:9 or 9:16 aspect ratio, then resizes images to a resolution of 1920×1080 (horizontal) or 1080×1920 (vertical) depending on the orientation initial of the image.
+  This script resizes multiple JPG files from a gallery folder (which has to be called "imagedir" on the Desktop) while maintaining the original orientation of the image (portrait or landscape).
+This script automatically performs a centered crop to fit a 16:9 or 9:16 aspect ratio, then resizes images to a resolution of 1920×1080 (horizontal) or 1080×1920 (vertical) depending on the orientation initial of the image.
 </p>

 <p align="left">